trueos/pcbsd/src-qt5/docs/help.rst

 * **Channel name:** #pcbsd (note that the # is required)

-:ref:`AppCafe®` has an IRC category where you can find PBIs for IRC clients.
+:ref:`AppCafe®` has an IRC category where you can find IRC client software.
 If you do not wish to install an IRC client, you can instead use the
 `web interface to #pcbsd <http://www.pcbsd.org/en/join-us-on-pcbsd.html>`_.

 IRC is a great way to chat with other users and get answers to your questions.
 A few things to keep in mind if you ask a question on IRC: